 Pelin Distas, Netflix’s director of original content

 Pelin Distas, Netflix’s director of original content, said: “Turkey, with its rich history and cultural heritage, is home to many untold stories.
 This is why we continue to invest in more and more Netflix originals in Turkey.”
-Personally, I think he’s doing a great job and the users rewarded this effort.
+Personally, I think she’s doing a great job and the users rewarded this effort.
 I am curious to see if the other providers will follow this trend in the near future making Netflix the top trend-setter in this sector.

 ]]>